Lactation Stations

 Purpose

 The University of New Mexico wants to support those students, staff, faculty, and their partners/spouses who chose to continue chest/breastfeeding their children after they return to school or work.
-The Chest/Breastfeeding Support Program includes lactation rooms on campus, some of which are equipped with hospital-grade pumps, links to lactation resources, and facilitates communication between current, past, and future chest/breastfeeding parents on campus.
+The Chest/Breastfeeding Support Program includes lactation rooms on campus - some of which are equipped with hospital-grade pumps - links to lactation resources, and facilitates communication between current, past, and future chest/breastfeeding parents on campus.

 Lactation Stations

 Lactation Stations are safe places around UNM campus for parents to pump or chest/breastfeed.
-You can see these locations on the campus map here.
-Once you are on the map, check the "lactation stations" box on the left hand side of the map directory.
+You can see these locations by enabling them on map.unm.edu by checking the "Lactation Room" box in the "Resources & ADA category", or see them directly here here.

 *Information is constantly being reviewed and updated; if you have any questions, please contact women@unm.edu

--Centennial Science and Engineering Library
+• Centennial Science and Engineering Library*

--Physics, Astronomy and Interdisciplinary Sciences (PAIS) building room 2249
+• Physics, Astronomy and Interdisciplinary Sciences (PAIS) building room 2249*

 *Please note that some businesses are only accessible during business hours*